 Phase 4, completed during summer 2012, continued along the Lower Slope moving further away from the golf course with slope stabilization, gully repair and planting.
 After completion of Phase 4 work, access will be restricted through the use of temporary fencing to allow vegetation to get fully established.

-Phase 5, slated for this summer (2016) will use porous paving to enhance runoff infiltration at the bottom of the slope and improve Perimeter Road surface and drainage.
-The damaged fence along the Perimeter Road will be replaced and the curb re-set.
+Phase 5, completed fall 2016, installed porous paving and a permeable cobble swale to enhance runoff infiltration at the bottom of the slope and improve Perimeter Road surface and drainage.
+The damaged fence along the Perimeter Road was replaced and the curb re-set.
+Restoration plantings were installed at the toe of the slope.

 Planning began for the Glacken Slope Improvements project in 2008.
 The Bioengineering Group (now Chester Engineers), the landscape architecture company chosen to lead the project, suggested a pilot project below the Golf Course Clubhouse to test innovative solutions to steep slope stabilization techniques.
 This kicked off Phase 1 of the multiphase ongoing project to re-stabilize and restore the native species of the slope.